Interview PrepComprehensive Guide

 How Long Interviews Typically Last

-Most marriage visa interviews last between 10 and 30 minutes.
-Some are even shorter.
+Marriage visa interviews are short.
+The State Department's guidance on the immigrant visa interview describes them as a brief in-person review, and immigration attorneys and aggregated interview reports from services like Boundless and CLINIC consistently put typical durations in the 10-to-30-minute range, with some shorter and a small share running longer.
 The length depends on several factors: how straightforward your case is, how complete your documentation is, how clearly and concisely you answer questions, and the specific consular officer's style.
 Officers who have been doing this for years can often assess a case very quickly.

 If your interview runs on the shorter side, do not panic and assume something went wrong.
 A short interview often means the officer was satisfied with your answers and documentation early on.
 Conversely, a longer interview does not necessarily mean trouble — some officers are simply more thorough or conversational.